 - Ninthly, Reverse circulate if conditions allow to clean the hole.
 Also, observe the returns for spacer, wash, or cement.

-- The last step of cement plug procedure is to pull out of the hole and wait on the cement.
+- The last step of CMT plug procedure is to pull out of the hole and WOC.

-Off course before performing above cement plug procedure, you should perform its calculation.
-This Cement Plug Calculation is so simple as you will have to calculate the following:
+Of course, before performing the above plug procedure, you should perform its calculation.
+This Calculation is so simple as you will have to calculate the following: